danielharrell/open-eyes-lect-2017-18/Open.md

 this question, consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
 Openness here has the genuineness of a virtue.
-But virtue can be corrupted, and in this case corrupted in excess, making us wonder what distinguishes *true* openness from *mere* openness.
+But virtue, of course, is not a given.
+(Perhaps put recognition up here.)
+It requires cultivation, and runs the risk of corruption.
+And there are examples, in the books we read, of openness gone wrong, to make us wonder how it stays right, or true.
 Recall the open door in Homer's *Odyssey*, that lets the suitors of Penelope fill the house of Odysseus in his absence, in the abuse of hospitality.
 Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic.]
-Both examples suggest there are cases of openness to be condemned, where something between inside and outside has broken.
+Or the open heart of Dorothea in Eliot's *Middlemarch*, that let the scribblings of Both examples suggest there are cases of openness to be condemned, where something between inside and outside has broken.
 But what could this be, if not a boundary that stays intact, in cases of openness to be praised?
 Yet if the boundary stays intact, then why are these cases of being open rather than cases of being closed?
 Or rather: cases of being closed that *look* open, and even have that look not merely, but truly, in an appearance of openness to be praised?

 We can ask this question from another direction.
 For suppose the difference between true openness and mere openness were